g-host-g/ccie-rs-notes/stp-shortnotes.md

 * IST is Instance 0
 * All VLANs default to IST
 * IST interacts outside MST region
+* IST operates across all links in the MST region, regardless of the VLAN assigned to the actual port
 * All VLANs must inherit port state of IST on region boundary
 * MST region seen as single switch outside it (CST blocks loops between regions)
 * ISTs on region boundaries constitute an SPT between regions of links only on boundaries